mariochavez/graph_sample/README.md

     $ mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root mysql

-Asumming that time zone infor is available at `/user/share/zoneinfo`.
+Asumming that time zone info is available at `/user/share/zoneinfo`.

 ## License
 Copyright © 2013 Mario A Chavez.
 It is free software, and may be redistributed